ekusuma/handin240/README.md

 this whenever a homework deadline is passed.*

 ### Creating homework config files
+Currently, `.cfg` files are split into two different sections: config for the handin script, and config for the ReportLab (PDF-maker) script.
+The reason for this is because the two scripts don't necessarily need the same information.
+**Note that the handin config lines must be before the ReportLab config lines**.

+There is an [example file](lib/hw1.cfg) `hw1.cfg` inside of the `lib/` folder.

+#### Configuring the handin script
 The handin script will read a `.cfg` file in order to figure out what files students need for the homework, as well as how they will be used.
 These `.cfg` files must be placed in the directory specified by `CFG_DIR` defined in